codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 }
 ```

-###Insertion Sort
+###Insertion sort
-Again, imagine dividing the array into sorted and unsorted parts, and work through the elements.
+The idea behind insertion sort is to divide the array into two parts: a sorted part and an unsorted part.

 1. If it is the first element, it is regarded as sorted.
 2. Select the next element in the array.
 3. Compare the selected element with all elements in the sorted sub-array.
 4. Shift all the elements in the sorted sub-array that are greater than the value to be inserted.
 5. Insert the element.
 6. Repeat steps 2-5 until the whole array is sorted.